 Next, make a small pencil (not pen) mark in the center of the circle.

-Next, take your smaller paper punch, hold it upside-down and center that pencil mark in the punch (you will see the dot) and punch.
+Next, take your smaller paper punch, hold it upside-down so you can see the mark, center the pencil mark in the punch (you will see the dot) and punch.

 If you want to get the corners to measure the same, a quick, no-measure trick I use is to cut 2 tags at the same time.
 Once you cut the first set of corners, just flip the top one sideways and you can use the already cut corner as a guide…just two flips and you’re done.

-Now for the cute project.
-I found the idea in the Better Homes and Gardens Holiday Crafts issue.
+I found a cute idea in the Better Homes and Gardens Holiday Crafts issue.

 This issue is full of projects I would like to try.
 But the one on Page 85 caught my attention.
 Here is my take on it.
 If you have doilies and a jar of old shirt buttons, you should be just about set!